Tangy Vegan Sour Cream

 For a vegan sour cream without cashews, I recommend substituting a similarly rich nut like raw macadamias or pine nuts.
 Macadamias will need overnight soaking in order to blend up nice and smooth.
 Pine nuts can be soaked similarly to cashews.

 I recommend using this sour cream as a condiment, sauce, or as a component of a dip.
-It will not function like dairy-based sour cream in baking recipes.
+As one reader put it after making a batch: “This will definitely be my go to for vegan sour cream.”
+That’s precisely the goal, something to keep in regular rotation!

 An overhead shot shows a hand using a spatula to scrape the sides down of a blender.
 A chunky puréed cashew mixture is in the blender.